Top 3 Exercises for Degenerative Back Pain & Sciatica (Stenosis, DJD and DDD)

 - Knee Rocks

-I’ll demonstrate all 3 stretches in the video below.
+I’ll demonstrate all 3 stretches in the video below, and I’ll share some advice regarding how long to hold the stretches.

 Updated content about how to decrease back pain and sciatica due to degenerative changes, added on 11/17/21: